PlayEveryWare/eos_plugin_for_unity/com.playeveryware.eos/Documentation~/gettingstartedguide/getting_started_guide.md

 >
 > Fore more information on the onboarding process, see [Epic's documentation on Get Started Overview](https://dev.epicgames.com/docs/epic-games-store/get-started/get-started-overview#onboarding-process).

-## 1) Creating a Product
+## 1) Create a Product

 By default your Organization will not contain any Products.
 While signed in to the `Epic Games Developer Portal` with your Organization selected, click the `Create Product` button underneath the `Your products` header to start the process.

-After naming your Product, there will be a brief wait as Epic's back-end servers process the creation.
+After naming your Product and creating it, there will be a brief wait as Epic's back-end servers process the creation.
+This is represented by a spinning loading animation.
 When it's done, you can navigate to your Product to begin configuring it.

 For more information on Products, see [Epic's documentation on Products](https://dev.epicgames.com/docs/dev-portal/product-management#whats-a-product).

-## 2) Creating a Client Policy and Client
+## Client Policy and Client

-On the Product Settings page for your Product within the Epic Developer Portal, you will see sections for your Product, Clients, Sandboxes, and Deployments.
+On the `Product Settings` page for your Product within the Epic Developer Portal, you will see sections for your Product, Clients, Sandboxes, and Deployments.

 <img src="/com.playeveryware.eos/Documentation~/gettingstartedguide/epic_developerportal_productlanding.png" alt="The first thing in the Product landing page is your Product, Clients, Sandboxes, and Deployments.
 Other than Product, these likely haven't been configured yet."/>